Welcome to Juvenile Court

 The juvenile court operates under the guidance of three elected Judges and one appointed referee.
 The elected judges are Wayne C. Shelton, Ray L. Grimes, Ken Goble, and Tim Barnes.
 The Magistrate is Tim Barnes.

 The youth service officers advise judges on the availability of programs in the community; screen petitions and complaints; advise law enforcement on the availability of detention placements; initiate all court orders issued by the judges; counsel families in crisis as well as all other required and mandated duties necessary prior to an adjudicatory hearing.
 The Youth Service Officers are:

 Family Service Specialists are commonly referred to as Probation officers.
 The Family Service Specialist insures that juveniles who have been through the adjudicatory process obey the court orders issued by the judges.
-Overseeing restitution payments, public service work, and monitoring school attendance as well as teaching court classes and counseling those on their caseload are some of the duties of the Family Service Officers.
+Monitoring curfews, complete drug screens, facilitate family meetings, complete assessments, make referrals to community services, public service work, and monitoring school attendance as well as teaching court classes and counseling those on their caseload are some of the duties of the Family Service Officers.